danweiner/learning-p5-js/README.md

 So, let's make a [Zoog class](https://github.com/danweiner/learning-p5-js/tree/master/lesson-3/ch-8-objects/example-8.3-zoog-oop).

-Exercise 8-6 - rewrite Zoog class to inclood [two Zoogs]().
+Exercise 8-6 - rewrite Zoog class to inclood [two Zoogs](https://github.com/danweiner/learning-p5-js/tree/master/lesson-3/ch-8-objects/exercise-8.6-two-zoogs).
 Vary appearance somehow.
 Vary behavior somehow.
 Add color variable.

+## Lesson Three Project

+Take your lesson two project and reorganize your code using functions.

+Reorgainze the code one step further using a class and object variable.

+Add arguments to the Constructor of your class and try making two or three objects with different variables.